mdn/browser-compat-data/schemas/public.schema.md

 #### `version_removed`

-Contains a string with the version number the sub-feature was removed in.
+Contains a string with the version number the subfeature was removed in.
 If the feature has not been removed from the browser, this property is omitted.
 When `version_removed` is present, `version_last` is always present as well.

 Example: